joonhosung/GPU-Ray_Trace-Rust/README.md

 ./schemes/walled.yml
 ```

+### Important GPU Note
+Modern GPUs often have a timeout mechanism in-place, where the operating system will kill processes that use the GPU for extended amounts of times continuously.
+To mitigate this issue, we added a [batch processing system](#batch-processing-system) that splits the total number of samples into smaller batches, and falls back to CPU once the GPU has completed its assigned batch size.
+The CPU will re-launch the GPU compute pipeline until all batches have been completed.

+The size of each batch computed on the GPU can be toggled within the configuration file, via the `gpu_render_batch` parameter under `render_info`, alongside the `use_gpu` flag that toggles whether to use the GPU in the first place.
+If `use_gpu` is false, `gpu_render_batch` will make no difference.

+Currently this parameter must be toggled by the user manually, and the largest computable batch-size before GPU timeout varies across different machines.
+For example, we found that the upper-limit of batch size on M1 Pro is multiple times smaller than on AMD Radeon RX6800XT.
+Therefore, if GPU rendering results in a black or distorted output, the reason is likely due to the `gpu_render_batch` being too large such that the GPU times out before finishing the compute on the batch.

 ### Scheme Configuration File Manual
 This section describes the meaning and purpose of each field of scheme configuration files.
 This will be useful for users that would like to write their own scheme configurations.